 “Rotational movement is one way life builds itself.
 Stacking a spiral on top of another creates movement and a strong visual cue,” says Cardoso.

-Unlike a traditional gallery exhibition, this artwork will not be seen for 1 or 3 months, but for decades.
+Unlike a traditional gallery exhibition, this artwork will not be seen for a few months, but for decades.
 For Cardoso, this extended lifespan brings tremendous satisfaction.

 She is also aware of the response people are likely to have.